joseosuna-engineer/software-development-practices-and-principles/README.md

 [ACID](resources/docs/ACID.md) is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps.

-## SCRUM

-[SCRUM](resources/docs/SCRUM.md) is a framework utilizing an agile mindset for developing, delivering, and sustaining complex products, with an initial emphasis on software development, although it has been used in other fields including research, sales, marketing and advanced technologies.

 ## TDD

 [Test-driven development (TDD)](resources/docs/TDD.md) is a software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.